henry2004y/TestParticle.jl/docs/src/tutorial.md

 Take you some time to figure out which algorithm works for your problem!

+## Unit conversions

+By default SI units are applied within the package.
+However, users can also define their own units by setting the particle mass and charge (2 constants) and providing the basic scales of magnetic field, length, time, or velocity (3 reference scales required; length, time and velocity are interchangable).

+In the dimensionless natural unit system, we have the most number of ones which in turn gives the simplest form for computation.
+Check out the demos on unit conversions for more details.

 ## Tracing backwards in time

 It is easy to trace a charged particle backwards in time.
 In a forward tracing problem, we set `tspan = (t1, t2)` where `t1 < t2`.
 In a backward tracing problem, we simply set `t1 > t2`, e.g. `tspan = (0.0, -1.0)`.
 Note that tracing backwards in time is different from inversing the velocity because of the cross product in the Lorentz force.
 More specifically, the drift velocities will not change sign if one inverses velocity.